AmitLevinson/israeli-elections-twitterbot/README.md

 ## ElectionTwitterbot

 ### TL;DR
-I set up a Raspberry Pi using [Ran Bar-Zik's] tutorials and installed R and MySQL on it.
+I set up a Raspberry Pi using [Ran Bar-Zik's](https://internet-israel.com/category/%D7%9E%D7%93%D7%A8%D7%99%D7%9B%D7%99%D7%9D/raspberrypi/) tutorials (in Hebrew) and installed R and MySQL on it.
 I then adapted [Mike Mahoney's](https://www.mm218.dev/) [R code for setting up a Twitter bot](https://github.com/mikemahoney218/retweet_bot), removing some filters and making sure it works on Hebrew characters.
 Following that I set up a crontab to run a shell script every 10 minutes.
 The `.sh` scripts initiates the entire bot's workflow: Searching for tweets containing the hashtags, filtering them according to some defined parameters, retweeting the valid ones and saveing them locally.
 A month into the project I also set up a script to upload the data to a MySQL database hosted on the Pi which I access from my personal computer.

 ### Introduction